viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 ## Enable Communication Protocols

-Certain hardware, such as analog-to-digital converters (ADCs), accelerometers, and sensors, communicate with your Pi using specialized communications protocols: including I2C, SPI, serial, or one-wire protocols.
+Certain hardware, such as analog-to-digital converters (ADCs), accelerometers, and sensors, communicate with your Pi using specialized communications protocols, including I2C, SPI, serial, or one-wire protocols.
 If you are using hardware that requires these protocols, you must enable support for them on your Pi using `raspi-config`:

 1. Launch the configuration tool by running the following command: